■Modern Japan: Why did it repeatedly rise and fail?

 However, as the "lost decade" began to turn into the "lost two decades," the spiritedness of Japanese people walking around towns overseas began to fade and they became more timid.
 At the same time, within Japan, which had become increasingly inward-looking, violent anti-Chinese and anti-Korean hate speech and xenophobic movements broke out all over the country, and international sporting venues were filled with the Hinomaru flag, the Rising Sun flag, and placards and headbands proclaiming "Japan is amazing."
 This seemed to be a cry of resentment on the part of the Japanese, who had been toppled from their position as Asia's leading power by the remarkable rise of China, South Korea, and Southeast Asian countries.

-Eighteen years have passed since the inauguration of the first Abe Shinzo administration in 2007, which yearned for the prewar Japanese Empire and adopted the catchphrases "Beautiful Japan" and "Restore a Strong Japan ."
+Eighteen years have passed since the inauguration of the first Abe Shinzo administration in 2007, which yearned for the prewar Japanese Empire and adopted the slogans "Beautiful Japan" and "Restore a Strong Japan ."
 Sanae Takaichi, a far-right politician who became prime minister on October 21, 2025 , has been mocked as Abe's fraternal twin .
-The right-wing administration led by Takaichi has been stirring up patriotism with promises to "push Japan to even greater heights" and "return to the top of the world," and has even pledged to officially visit Yasukuni Shrine.
-The domestic and international climate is clearly different from when the Abe administration was launched, and the United States, the country's overlord, is skillfully manipulating the troublesome, entrenched conservative elements of the Liberal Democratic Party who are haunted by the ghost of Imperial Japan, while ultimately trying to eliminate them.
+The right-wing administration, led by Prime Minister Takaichi, has incited patriotism with promises to "push Japan to ever greater heights," "reach the top of the world once again," and "make it shine at the center of the world."
+The future of this administration is attracting attention.
+The domestic and international climate is clearly different from when the Abe administration first took office.
+It appears that the United States, the country's sovereign power, is skillfully exploiting—but ultimately seeking to eliminate—the troubling force of the Liberal Democratic Party's entrenched conservative base, haunted by the ghost of Imperial Japan .